132006-bhumi/Netflix-Sql-Project/README.md

-# Netflix Movies and TV Shows Data Anlysis Unsing SQL
+# 📊 Netflix Data Analysis Project (Using PostgreSQL)
 ![Netflix Logo](https://github.com/132006-bhumi/netflix_sql_project/blob/main/download%20(3).jpeg)
-# Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project is focused on analyzing Netflix's movies and TV shows using PostgreSQL.
+The goal is to extract insights from the dataset that can help understand trends in content distribution, ratings, genres, countries, and other important factors.
-# Objectives
+# 🔍 Project Summary
-Analyze the distribution of content types (movies vs TV shows).
+Netflix is one of the largest streaming platforms in the world, offering a wide variety of content across genres, countries, and formats.
+In this project, I’ve worked with a dataset containing detailed information about Netflix shows and movies to explore meaningful patterns and answer real business-related questions using SQL on a PostgreSQL database.
+# 🎯 What This Project Covers
+• The purpose of this project is to:

-Identify the most common ratings for movies and TV shows.
+• Explore how Netflix's content is divided between movies and TV shows.

-List and analyze content based on release years, countries, and durations.
-Explore and categorize content based on specific criteria and keywords.
-# Objective:
-Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.
+• Find out which countries contribute the most to Netflix’s content.

+• Identify commonly assigned ratings and their distribution.

+• Look at which directors are most featured on the platform.

+• Analyze yearly trends in content releases.

+• Filter content by specific keywords, names, or categories.
+# ❓ Key Questions Explored
+During the analysis, I focused on answering these questions:
-# Findings and Conclusion
+# 💡 Key Findings
-Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+• The platform hosts a larger number of movies compared to TV shows.

-Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.

-Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.

-Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-# This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+• The most common rating on the platform is TV-MA, which indicates mature audience content.

+• The United States, India, and the United Kingdom are among the top contributors to Netflix’s content library.

+• Directors like Rajkumar Hirani and others have multiple shows listed.

+• Drama is one of the most common genres on Netflix.

+• Some records in the dataset have missing director information.

+• A significant number of titles were added to the platform in September over the years.

+Filtering descriptions using keywords helped in identifying content themes and trends.
+# 📌 Final Thoughts
+This project helped me understand how structured query language (SQL) can be used to extract meaningful insights from a large dataset.
+It demonstrates how data analysis can uncover content trends, user engagement patterns, and business opportunities in the streaming world.
+The project can be extended by integrating visual tools like Power BI or Tableau for dashboards, or by applying machine learning models to predict content popularity.